 true enables debug mode.
 Debug mode improves error stack trace because the extension will use source maps to understand minified code.
 Debug mode also shows debug log messages in the extension logs.

 Defines the search queries that retrieves the items shown on the GitLab Panel.
 See Custom Queries documentation for more details.

 GitLab Workflow allows you to view issue details and comments right in the VS Code.
-Click an issue link from the sidebar and VS Code will open a new tab to show the issue details.
+Click an issue link from the VS Code sidebar to open a new tab with the issue details.
 You can also comment on the issue from VS Code.

 You can use GitLab Slash Commands to perform actions directly from VS Code.
 For example, to assign an issue to